R Lang & Associates

 A Developing Company

 Early in its development, the company encountered mechanical and electrical needs that were not yet invented, beginning a path to patent engineering in the United States.
-Consequently, this became key to the founding of the company and Lang has since filed patents in the fields of mechanical, electrical, and biomedical engineering which have concerned the topics of telecommunications, computer science, medical instrumentation, and Neuroscience.
+Consequently, this became key to the founding of the company and Lang has since filed patents in the fields of mechanical, electrical, and biomedical engineering which have nconcerned the topics of telecommunications, computer science, medical instrumentation, and neuroscience.

 During the era of the 2008 Olympics, the company became alerted to the topic of Sport Medicine, and Lang took up the evaluation of high-intensity aerobic sports such as swimming.
 Careful observation yielded the prediction that sport medicine may one day become the forward-most medical discipline in providing preventive health care to the individual.
 During this venture, the company invented a new heart rate monitor which will become suitable for swimming and all other sports.

-Throughout the era of technical innovations that have shaped our civilization, Lang has always been impressed by new developments in the Medical field which included the first polio vaccine, the first heart transplant, the contact lens, and even lasik surgery.
-Having experienced the evolutionary trends of the vision field himself, Lang has also joined the ranks of modern day innovators to improve the vision of mankind.
+Throughout the era of technical innovations that have shaped our civilization, Lang has always been impressed by new developments in the Medical field which included the first polio vaccine, the first heart transplant, and the contact lens.
+Having experienced the evolutionary trends of the vision field himself, Lang has also joined the ranks of modern day innovators to improve the medical vision of mankind.
 R Lang & Associate’s last major patent filing concerns the development of a natural vision therapy, partly in reference to early work performed by ophthalmologist William H. Bates of the 1900s.

 Response to New Demands